SS Cedar Rapids Victory: War relief and sea cowboys

 From 1945 to 1947 the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries using Victory ships.
 The 73 ships, known as "seagoing cowboys", made about 360 trips.
 Cedar Rapids Victory was one of these ships; she transported livestock across the Atlantic Ocean.
 In 1942, the Church of the Brethren started the Heifers for Relief project; this became Heifer International in 1953.

 Cedar Rapids Victory departed Newport, Rhode Island, on July 10, 1946, and sailed to Trieste, Italy, with livestock for delivery to Yugoslavia.
 She continued to Poland on August 30, 1946.

 The ship moved horses, heifers and mules, as well as a few chicks, rabbits and goats.

 In November 1946 she delivered livestock to Kalamata, Greece.
 Cedar Rapids Victory took 750 wild horses from the plains of The Dakotas to Bremen, Germany, up the Weser River, departing on September 26, 1946 from Newport News, Virginia.
 The horses filled the cargo holds and a few were put on the main deck.
 Each cowboy was assigned 35 horses to feed, water and take care of during the trip.
 She ran into a tropical hurricane; the sailing was rough, but she made it to Germany.

-Cedar Rapids Victory was sailing with livestock from Buenos Aires, Argentina, on December 16, 1948, and delivered the livestock to Goeteborg, Sweden, on January 20, 1949.
+Cedar Rapids Victory was sailing with livestock from Buenos Aires, Argentina, on December 16, 1948, and delivered the livestock to Gothenburg, Sweden, on January 20, 1949.
 Returning to the U.S., Cedar Rapids Victory went adrift on February 11, 1948, beyond the Arctic Circle off Norway's northwest coast.
 Her propeller shaft was broken, so a salvage company was sent to tow her.
 The salvage company Norsk Bjergningskompani sent SS Achilles to the find Cedar Rapids Victory.
 Achilles was expected to reach her on February 12, 1948.
 She was found at a longitude of 67 degrees and 49 minutes north and a latitude of 14 degrees and 20 minutes east in the Vestfjorden sea, 6 miles off of the coast of Norway.

 In 1948 she was stored in Wilmington, North Carolina, and later transferred to Beaumont, Texas, as part of the National Defense Reserve Fleet.
 She was scrapped in 1985 at Brownsville, Texas.